Trump birther remarks overshadow Romney appearance

 Romney has said he believes Obama was born in the United States but he has drawn fire from Democrats for not distancing himself from Trump, who has alleged Obama was born in Kenya and is thus not eligible to be U.S. president.

-Romney later appeared with Trump, who once had presidential ambitions of his own, at a fundraiser in Las Vegas.
-But Trump avoided the issue altogether when introducing Romney at Trump International Hotel.

-Romney clinched the Republican nomination on Tuesday night in the Texas primary, where he picked up scores of delegates and reached the target of 1,144 needed.
+Romney was to appear with Trump, who once had presidential ambitions of his own, at a fundraiser in Las Vegas.
+Romney also is likely to clinch the Republican nomination on Tuesday night at the Texas primary where he is expected to pick up scores of delegates and reach the target of 1,144 needed.

-Trump congratulated Romney telling the 200 people who paid as much as $50,000 to attend that Romney would "make an absolutely great president."

 The Obama campaign took aim at the Romney-Trump pairing by releasing a video "highlighting Mitt Romney's failure to condemn Donald Trump's over-the-line rhetoric."